-Mizu, a seafood restaurant, is slated to open this August atop SouthPark’s new Hyatt Centric hotel.
+Mizu, an Asian-inspired seafood restaurant, is now open atop SouthPark’s new Hyatt Centric hotel.

-The big picture: Despite a pandemic, Indigo Road has doubled down on its hospitality presence in the Carolinas.
+The big picture: Despite a pandemic, Charleston-based hospitality group Indigo Road has doubled down on its presence in the Carolinas.
 In Charlotte, the group has three other restaurants: O-Ku, Oak Steakhouse and Indaco.
-(Indigo Road’s Sukoshi will not re-open Uptown.)
+(Indigo Road’s Sukoshi closed permanently in Uptown during the pandemic.)

-- The group is also opening a mid-century modern mountain lodge three hours west of Charlotte in Highlands.
+- The group has also opened a mid-century modern mountain lodge with another Oak Steakhouse three hours west of Charlotte in Highlands.

-- The concept is inspired by the wood-fried Robata grills of Japan, and the menu will blend ancient Japanese-style cooking with Southern and Asian flavors.
+What to expect: Chanthavong’s menu at Mizu was inspired by the wood-fried Robata grills of Japan.
+It’ll blend the ancient Japanese-style cooking with Southern and Asian flavors.

 - The restaurant has its own custom Robata grill, which will give guests a view of the open-flame style of cooking.

-Space: The new Hyatt opens June 10 and will have both a rooftop restaurant and a lobby bar called IRO.
+Space: The new Hyatt opened in June and has both a rooftop restaurant (Mizu) and a lobby bar called IRO.
 Mizu offers skyline views, lounge areas and bar seating.
-Once it opens, Mizu will serve dinner and later expand to brunch.
+Mizu serves dinner and will later expand to brunch.